Migrant Crisis at Poland’s Border Eases Pressure on Its Government

 BRUZGI, Belarus – Thousands of frozen, desperate migrants withdrew from a sprawling camp on Belarus’s Polish border last week, but Polish security forces are still mobilized to fight on the border, backed by water cannons, its turret aimed at danger.
 Disappeared, at least from the scene.

-Poland’s readiness to repel the attack underscores the government’s political math in Warsaw that it is reluctant to let go of the crisis that has fueled the crisis, given the support it has received from rising inflation, the deadly new rise in covid infection and many other issues.
+Poland’s readiness to repel the attack underscores the government’s political math in Warsaw that it is reluctant to let go of the crisis that has fueled the crisis, given the support it has received from rising inflation, the deadly new growth of covid infection and many other issues.
 Nationalist Governing Party, Law and Justice.

-“This crisis is conducive to law and justice, and it allows citizens to rally around the government, as is often the case in times of danger,” said Anthony Dudek, professor of political science at Cardinal Stephen Wiesinski University in Warsaw.
-He went on to say that letting the crisis calm down would reverse this, as voters would “remember all the bad things that law and justice would like them to forget.”
+“This crisis is conducive to law and justice, and it allows citizens to rally around government, as is often the case in times of danger,” said Anthony Dudek, professor of political science at Cardinal Stephen Wiesinski University in Warsaw.
+He added that letting the crisis calm down would reverse this, as voters would “remember all the bad things that law and justice would like them to forget.”

 Scenes of migrants attempting to invade the border and being blown away by icebergs in Poland, as happened in Bruzzi earlier this week, reinforce the message of the Polish ruling party that only those who portray it as an invading force can defend the country, and that in the European Union.
 Help to overcome the crisis.
 Poland joined the group in 2004 but has been at loggerheads for months over issues such as the treatment of the LGBTQ community, women’s rights and the rule of law.